patmoore/grandperspective/docs/README.txt

 - PowerPC/Intel processor

-  This version of the application has released as a Universal Binary.
-  This was possible, because I had access to a machine that can build these.
-However, I still cannot build Universal Binaries from my own machine.
-So, donations to support the required upgrade of my operating system are greatly appreciated (you can find how to make a donation from the GrandPerspective website).
+  This version of the application has been released as a Universal Binary.
+This was possible because I had access to a machine that can build these.
+However, I cannot yet build Universal Binaries from my own machine; donations to support the required upgrade are greatly appreciated :-).
+You can find out how to make a donation on the GrandPerspective website.

   Many thanks to Martin Kahr who has been making Universal Binaries available for earlier releases of GrandPerspective.
 Also thanks